007MarkThomas/OptimizelySDKWrapper-Android/README.md

 <H2><B>Usage:</B></H2>

-After installing SDK add the "OptimizelyWrapper" file into your app.
+After installing SDK add the all files into your app.

 There are a few things you need to change to get started: